koreisha/anomaly-faction-economy/README.md

 * Prices scale with location, the more northern it is - the higher the deficit (and so are the prices).
 * Other factions now sell their gear only after you reach certain goodwill level with them.
 * Trader of your faction now sells more items with certain chance.
+* Ammo spawns based on weapons in stock.
 * Configs in MCM for all of the above

 ## Changelog: